-Perfect for a cold day, this Slow Cooker Curried Butternut Squash soup is gluten free, paleo, and Whole 30 compliant.
+This Slow Cooker Curried Butternut Squash Soup is perfect for a cold day and gluten free, paleo, and Whole 30 compliant.
 It’s made with coconut milk to make it creamy, and curry and ground black pepper to make it just a little spicy.
 It’s a savory soup made simple in your crockpot.

 A good cup of soup can warm you right up, and it’s even better when it’s simple enough to make in a slow cooker.
 All you have to do is chop up the ingredients, throw them in, and cook them up.
 Give it a little blend and voila!
 Soup is done.